Tuition and Fee Waiver Policy

 Tuition and Fee Waivers represents an agreement between the university and the student to reduce or eliminate the tuition and/or fees that normally would be charged to the student.
 The number of awards and dollar amounts vary each year based upon the release of appropriated funds by the State of Illinois, budgetary limits approved by the Board of Trustees, and program need.
 The waiver awards may be for partial or full tuition depending upon specific waiver criteria, available funds, the number of eligible applicants, and/or program need.

 Tuition and Fee Waivers are not for the purpose of paying past due bills nor do they generate a cash refund to students receiving the award.
-If after receiving an award, the recipient withdraws from a class or the university, a concurrent reduction in the amount of the award charged and/or granted to the student will also be made, which may result in owing the university money.
+If the recipient withdraws from a class or the university after receiving an award, a concurrent reduction in the amount of the award charged and/or granted to the student will also be made, which may result in owing the university money.

 All waiver programs must be consistent with Illinois Compiled Statutes, Tuition and Fee Waiver Guidelines for Illinois Public Universities issued by the Illinois Board of Higher Education located at http://www.ilga.gov/commission/jcar/admincode/023/02301075sections.html.
-(Ill.Admin.Codetit.23 secs. §1075.100-.700) Due to the financial implications of tuition and fee waivers, the Vice President for Administration and Finance, will ensure waivers awarded are consistent with the university budget and goals and within limitations established.
+(Ill.Admin.Codetit.23 secs. §1075.100-.700) Due to the financial implications of tuition and fee waivers, the Vice President for Administration and Finance, will ensure waivers awarded are consistent with the university budget and goals and within the limitations established.
 The intent, however, is that appropriate units on campus will administer specific waiver programs assigned to them.
 The appropriate university vice president is expected to approve each specific waiver program policy.
 Waiver program policies must be documented and on file in with the Bursar.
 All tuition and fee waivers must be processed through the student accounts receivable system administered by the Bursar.
-To ensure compliance with these requirements, the Vice Provost for Institutional Effectiveness has responsibility for communicating with units on Tuition and Fee Waiver requirements and monitoring compliance.
+To ensure compliance with these requirements, the Office of the Executive Vice President and Provost has responsibility for communicating with units on Tuition and Fee Waiver requirements and monitoring compliance.

 - Policy Categories